foreza/OLD-forezagithubio/README.md

 ===========
 This is my personal website!
-I use Github mainly because my website is hosted statically.
+I use Github pages for now.

 I make heavy use of Materialize.css; please do check out their work. :)

 materializecss.com

-### Current Version of site : v1.0 (Live)
+### Current Version of site : v2.0 (Live)

 ##Changelog

+- v2.0
+  - Added better SEO (search engine optimization) to my site.
+  - Actually went and understood what it actually does.
+  - Now following visitors/traffic with google sites.
+  - Updating info on the site and renaming things and sorting folders to clean it up.
+  - Updated with latest resume version
+  - Removing redundant files, updating my home image.
+  - Site now greets you when you first enter.
+All hail the toast!

+Backlog/To-do list:
+  - Fix project pages (make a new format)
+  - Thinking about moving this site off of github pages and onto an AWS server to allow for PHP and other fun things.
+  - Make all project images uniform size (my eyes hurt, make it stop.)
+  - Add more projects and compile their builds.
+  - Fix page structure, I don't like having projects/work/clubs as a main page...

 - v1.0
   - Started keeping track of my changes on the READme, for good habit.